 While the last half of February saw a decent selection of discounted chocolate after Valentine's Day, the treats still on the shelves in March will be discounted further — think 50 percent or more off chocolate with a Valentine's Day theme.
 Don't expect much choice, though.

 March is Frozen Food Month, so manufacturers and grocers pump up promotions on frozen meals and other foodstuffs.
 Use coupons during supermarket sales to stock up on frozen food.
 Staples such as frozen vegetables are long-lasting and nutritious building blocks for fast and cheap meals.

 March is chock-full of food holidays and deals on popular edibles.
-In addition to the month-long celebration of frozen food, March 7 is National Cereal Day, March 14 is National Potato Chip Day, and March 23 is National Chip and Dip Day -- all opportunities to find better-than-average savings in the grocery aisles.
-National Pancake Day also falls on March 7, bringing freebies at restaurants such as IHOP, which usually gives away short stacks of its famous buttermilk pancakes.
+In addition to the month-long celebration of frozen food, March 14 is National Potato Chip Day, and March 23 is National Chip and Dip Day — which are opportunities to find better-than-average savings in the grocery aisles.

 It seems counterintuitive, but March is a good time to buy an air conditioner.
 Unsold inventory from last year must be cleared out for the new models, and really, who needs an air conditioner in March?
 To drum up demand, retailers are motivated to cut prices.
 The same logic holds for barbecue grills.

 Now that snowbirds have returned and winter travel season is over, it's time to replace that old suitcase.
 Consumers will find luggage bargains in March, when sales slow and new models roll in during the gap between winter and summer travel.
 Be on the lookout for deals throughout the month.